Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Autocompletion
 +++++++++++++++

-Autocomplete callbacks allow the bot to dynamically return up to 25 choices to a user as they type a parameter.
+Autocompletes allow the bot to dynamically suggest up to 25 choices to a user as they type an argument.

 In short: